First Lady of South Carolina

 The First Lady has served as president for the Women of the Church of First Presbyterian, Columbia, S.C., and is active in all aspects of church life including Bible study and Women’s Circle.
 She has served on the boards of Laurel Crest Retirement Community and Sistercare, Inc., and is a member of the Columbia Garden Club.

 The Governor and First Lady have been married for 38 years.
 They have two children, Henry Dargan McMaster, Jr. and Mary Rogers McMaster.
-They are often seen around South Carolina with their beloved English Bulldog, Boots.
+They are often seen around South Carolina with their beloved English Bulldog, Mac.